 The police often use undercover officers or decoys to communicate online with suspects and develop an incriminating dialogue.
 They even set up meetings for the suspect to meet a child then arrest the suspect when they show up.
 The police may also call you if they suspect you of a computer or internet crime.
 If you receive a call like this, immediately call a computer crime attorney to help protect your rights.

 Specific charges and penalties for crimes committed with computers and other forms of technology will vary based on the specific details of the incident.
 Whatever crime you have been accused of committing on your computer though, cyber crimes attorney Peter M. Liss can help you fight the charges by providing a reasonable doubt to your guilt.
 The right defense for a computer crime case will vary greatly depending on the specifics of your case, such as the charge and the investigation methods used.

-Computer crime investigations and trials are exceptionally complex and require a lot of evidence, which means anyone fighting these charges will need an experienced and highly knowledgeable Vista computer crimes attorney to challenge the evidence presented by the prosecution.
+Cyber crime investigations and trials are exceptionally complex and require a lot of evidence, which means anyone fighting these charges will need an experienced and highly knowledgeable internet crimes attorney to challenge the evidence presented by the prosecution.
 If the police have seized evidence from you with or without a warrant, your lawyer can examine their actions and determine whether the search and seizure was legal.
-In cases where everything was done by the book and the evidence is fairly compelling, your attorney may be able to negotiate a plea bargain to minimize the charges against you and the sentence you may receive.
+In cases where everything was done by the book and the evidence is fairly compelling, your lawyer may be able to negotiate a plea bargain to minimize the charges against you and the sentence you may receive.

 If you have been accused of breaking the law on a computer, please call Peter M. Liss at (760) 643-4050 to discuss how to best defend yourself against these serious charges.